AVEVA/AVEVA-Samples/piwebapi_samples/README.md

 # PI Web API Samples

+**This PAGE is Under Construction, as well as the samples in this area.**

 There are three types of samples/apps in the repo:

 * <img src="../miscellaneous/images/app-type-getting-started.png" alt="getting-started icon">  Getting Started - OCS focused samples for a task, usually implemented as a simple console app.
 This also includes base libraries that may be used in other apps.